Eloy Jiménez Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Mariners pitching staff ranks sixth in the league.
+- The pitching staff for the Mariners has a collective 9.3 K/9, the sixth-best in the league.

-- The Mariners have the 10th-ranked team ERA across all league pitching staffs (3.96).
+- The Mariners have the 10th-ranked team ERA among all league pitching staffs (3.94).

-- Mariners pitchers combine to surrender the fewest home runs in baseball (65 total, one per game).
+- Mariners pitchers combine to allow 66 home runs (one per game), the least in the league.

-- Gilbert makes the start for the Mariners, his 14th of the season.
-He is 4-4 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.
+- Miller gets the start for the Mariners, his ninth of the season.
+He is 4-3 with a 4.06 ERA and 39 strikeouts in 44 1/3 innings pitched.

-- The righty's last time out came on Sunday against the Los Angeles Angels, when he threw three innings, surrendering six earned runs while allowing eight hits.
+- In his last outing on Tuesday against the Miami Marlins, the right-hander went six innings, allowing one earned run while surrendering one hit.

+- The 24-year-old has a 4.06 ERA and 7.9 strikeouts per nine innings in eight games this season, while giving up a batting average of .202 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.